WSG23/yosai_intel_dashboard_fresh/README.md

 Legacy `.pkl` files placed in `temp/uploaded_data` are automatically converted to Parquet the next time the application starts.

+Uploaded files are now **lazy loaded**.
+Only the `file_info.json` metadata is read at startup; Parquet files are opened on demand when analytics or previews require them.
+This keeps startup fast even with many large uploads.

 ## 🤝 Contributing